Skip to main content

 Civil Engineering, BS

 As a civil engineer, you can design sustainable facilities that protect the health and welfare of communities and our environment, while also ensuring society’s financial health.
+Many of our civil engineering graduates serve society through leadership roles in projects to conceive, design and construct public works.

 drinking fountain